github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-csharp.rst

 About this article
 ------------------

-This article contains reference material about how to define custom models for sources, sinks and flow summaries for C# dependencies in data extension files.
+This article contains reference material about how to define custom models for sources, sinks, and flow summaries for C# dependencies in data extension files.

 About data extensions
 ---------------------